mautic/developer-documentation-new/docs/design/labelling.rst

 See also :ref:`Apply`.

+.. _save-as:

 Save as
 -------

-Creates a new object based on the state of the object currently being viewed.
+Creates a new object based on the state of the current object.
 The User names the new object and typically identifies its location.

+.. _search:

 Search
 ------